Sexual selection: Fisherian runaway

+The exceptionally long tail of the male long-tailed widowbird has been suggested as an instance of a Fisherian runaway in response to female choice.

 This causes a dramatic increase in both the male's conspicuous feature and in female preference for it, resulting in marked sexual dimorphism, until practical physical constraints halt further exaggeration.
 A positive feedback loop is created, producing extravagant physical structures in the non-limiting sex.
 A classic example of female choice and potential runaway selection is the long-tailed widowbird.
 While males have long tails that are selected for by female choice, female tastes in tail length are still more extreme with females being attracted to tails longer than those that naturally occur.
 Fisher understood that female preference for long tails may be passed on genetically, in conjunction with genes for the long tail itself.
 Long-tailed widowbird offspring of both sexes inherit both sets of genes, with females expressing their genetic preference for long tails, and males showing off the coveted long tail itself.

 Richard Dawkins presents a non-mathematical explanation of the runaway sexual selection process in his book The Blind Watchmaker.
 Females that prefer long tailed males tend to have mothers that chose long-tailed fathers.
 As a result, they carry both sets of genes in their bodies.
 That is, genes for long tails and for preferring long tails become linked.
 The taste for long tails and tail length itself may therefore become correlated, tending to increase together.
 The more tails lengthen, the more long tails are desired.
 Any slight initial imbalance between taste and tails may set off an explosion in tail lengths.
 Fisher wrote that:

+Sexual selection in the long-tailed widowbird.
+The female selects whichever male she prefers – one with a long tail, causing a runaway increase in tail length.